<img alt="" src="https://secure.hiss3lark.com/182136.png" style="display:none;">

 The total number of HubSpot workflows grows pretty regularly, offering more options with each update.
 HubSpot offers more workflow options than you see here, but these are some of the main types you’ll work with.
 Bear in mind, their availability depends on your HubSpot subscription.

-1. Contact-based workflows: These workflows are triggered by actions or properties related to individual contacts.
+1. Contact-based workflows are triggered by actions or properties related to individual contacts.
 They are typically used for lead nurturing, email marketing, or updating contact properties.

-2. Company-based workflows: These workflows focus on actions or properties associated with companies.
+2. Company-based workflows focus on actions or properties associated with companies.
 They can be used for updating company properties, assigning tasks to sales reps, or sending notifications about company-related events.

 4. Ticket-based workflows: Available with Service Hub Pro or Enterprise, these workflows are designed to manage and automate customer service processes related to support tickets.